privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

 For read-only access data, EVM circuit looks-up Bytecode circuit, Tx circuit and Call circuit directly.

-## State write reversion
+## Reversible write reversion

-In EVM, state writes can be reverted if any call fails.
-There are many kinds of state writes, a complete list can be found [here](https://github.com/ethereum/go-ethereum/blob/master/core/state/journal.go#L87-L141).
+In EVM, reversible writes can be reverted if any call fails.
+There are many kinds of reversible writes, a complete list can be found [here](https://github.com/ethereum/go-ethereum/blob/master/core/state/journal.go#L87-L141).

 In EVM circuit, each call is attached with a flag (`is_persistent`) to know if it succeeds or not.
-So ideally, we only need to do reversion on those kinds of state writes which affect future execution before reversion:
+So ideally, we only need to do reversion on these kinds of reversible writes which affect future execution before reversion:

 - `TxAccessListAccount`
 - `TxAccessListStorageSlot`